MaxChellew/FTX-Collapse-Analysis/README.md

 # FTX Collapse Analysis

-This anayslsis was third year project carried as part of my Behavioural Economics moduel.
-Please find the PDF file enclosed in this repository to see my work.
+This third-year university project in Behavioral Economics involved researching the collapse of the crypto exchange, FTX.
+The resulting essay discusses findings from both classical and behavioral finance perspectives.
+Please find the PDF file in the repository for details.

 ## Table of contents
 * [Objective](#objective)